parpalak/upmath.me/public_html/sample.md

 and [the rest of LaTeX features](https://en.wikibooks.org/wiki/LaTeX/Mathematics).

-## About MarkDown & LaTeX Online Editor
+## About Upmath

 It works in browsers, except equations rendered [on the server](//tex.s2cms.com/).
-The editor stores your text in browser to prevent the loss of your work in case of software or hardware failures.
+The editor stores your text in the browser to prevent the loss of your work in case of software or hardware failures.

 I have designed and developed this lightweight editor and the service for converting LaTeX equations into svg-pictures to make publishing math texts on the web easy.
 I consider client-side rendering, the rival technique implemented in [MathJax](https://www.mathjax.org/), to be too limited and resource-consuming, especially on mobile devices.